 Master McNamara’s black belt promotions in 1983 (1st Dan), 1985 (2nd Dan), and 1994 (4thdan) were presided over by Master Murray, his 1988 (3rd Dan), 2002(5th Dan) and 2007(6th Dan) promotions were presided over by Grand Master Serref, and in 2013 (7th Dan) was presided over by Grand Master Marano and Grand Master Lan Ung.

-As Vice President of the OTFA, Chair of the Ethics committee and a member of the Technical, Tournament & Promotional committee, Master McNamara feel it is import for him to be able to keep an open line of communications with our board of directors and our members.
+Master McNamara feels it is import for him to be able to keep an open line of communications with our board of directors and our members.
 They all need to feel that their ideas, thoughts and concerns are being heard and represented .
 I believe that my experiences as a student, competitor, coach, umpire and instructor for nationality and internationality, has nurture my perspective of Taekwon-Do which is built around unity without discrimination to create a better world.

 ” Taekwon-Do is a journey.
 We learn from the pioneers, the people who pass on their knowledge, experience and traditions but it is our job to make it a personal journey.
 In doing so, we will improve the art and ourselves, as well as those around us.” - Master Brian McNamara